reflexsoar/reflexsoar-agent-plugin-cookiecutter/README.md

 - Repository is checked for any leaking private keys
 - Trailing whitespaces are trimmed

-## Publishing a Role
+## Publishing a Plugin

-There are two options for publishing a role:
+There are two options for publishing a Plugin:

-- Host the new role within your own github account and publish the backend package to PyPI
+- Host the new plugin within your own github account and publish the backend package to PyPI
-- Ask the ReflexSOAR project team to incorporate the role into the project as a core role
+- Ask the ReflexSOAR project team to incorporate the plugin into the project as a core component